Key takeaways

 B2BPay

-Designed for small business owners, this service gives you a way to pay billers and earn points for using your credit card.
-You just need to enter the biller's details, and the payment will be made through an EFT (electronic funds transfer) or BPAY.
+If you are a small business owner, this service gives you a way to pay billers and earn points for using your credit card.
+You just need to enter the biller's details, and the payment will be made through an EFT (electronic funds transfer) or

 One-off bill payments with a credit card